spences10/scottspence.com/posts/2023/01/07/why-fastmail-over-proton-mail/index.md

 ## Clear pricing

-Fastmail has clear, understanable pricing.
+Fastmail has clear, understandable pricing.
 There's three tiers, Basic, Standard and Professional.
 Each one listing what you get for your money.

 I found with ProtonMail I was wading through pricing structures and addons which made no sense and I was quickly lost on what I was